frankdede/CMPUT404-assignment-css-hell/README.md

 I polished my navbar and text field through bootstrap.
 1. use the navbar from bootstrap
 2. use jumbotron css to decorate the text filed
-3. I created both gradient mask and the navbar of the ugly.html by photoshop
+3. I created both gradient mask and the navbar of the ugly.html by using photoshop